5sansiva/Index-File-Management/devlog.md

 10:04 PM
 So I looked at the video and found that for duplicates, I just need to print a statement saying the key exists and reject the incoming request.
 That is what I added to the project for now.
 I also adjusted my print statements as well.

+10:27 PM
+So I did more testing and I also ended up adding the errors to be more robust at the end inside the main method so that is done.